harsdua/Amazons-with-MINIMAX/README.md

 # Game-Of-Amazons

-An implementation of the game of amazons in python using pyqt5
+An implementation of the game of amazons in python using pyqt5, with a functional minimax AI

 How to launch:
 After having installed pyqt5, open a terminal and cd into the source folder.
 Launch the game by using the following command